mlm-games/Fluffy/README.md

 - Large archives are streamed when possible; 7z listing may stage to cache.

 ## Contributing
 Issues and PRs are welcome.
-Do run ktlint/detekt if configured.
+Do run ktlint/detekt if present (will add it to ci later).

 ## Installation
 **Option 1**: Direct APK download from github using Downloader app by AFTV, or any other web broswer.